 - recklessly or intentionally causing serious injury in circumstances of gross violence or intentionally causing serious injury.

-The senior police officer must be satisfied that the DNA person is not incapable of giving When a person freely agrees to a procedure with full understanding of what it involves, and knowing about any risks.
-For example, a patient can give informed consent to surgery after a surgeon explains the risks involved., they or a relevant adult have refused to give consent, there are reasonable grounds to suspect the DNA person has committed an indicatable offence (in the case of a child aged 15 years and under 18 years, a DNA sample offence) and taking the sample without consent is justified in all the circumstances (s 464SE Crimes Act (Vic)).
+The senior police officer must be satisfied that the DNA person is not incapable of giving informed consent, they or a relevant adult have refused to give consent, there are reasonable grounds to suspect the DNA person has committed an indicatable offence (in the case of a child aged 15 years and under 18 years, a DNA sample offence) and taking the sample without consent is justified in all the circumstances (s 464SE Crimes Act (Vic)).

 A senior police officer must not authorise a DNA profile sample to be taken if there is an application for an order before a court for the person to give a sample or authorisation has previously been refused by a senior police officer in relation to the same matter and on the same grounds.